brownplt/iticse-in-flow-2014/report/sections/pair-programming.md

-Pair programming is a software development technique in which two programmers work together on one computer **cite**.
+Pair programming is a software development technique in which two programmers work together on one computer [CITE].
 From one perspective, peer programming involves a lot of in-flow peer feedback, due to the nature of the working relationship.
 The first main difference between IFPR and PP is that in IFPR each student will get multiple reviews from other students.
 But what about the case where students